MicrosoftDocs/azure-devops-docs/docs/tfvc/comparison-git-tfvc.md

 <tr>
 <td>File storage</td>
 <td>You can check in large binary files.
 You might also want to use [NuGet](http://go.microsoft.com/fwlink/?LinkId=246165) in combination or as an alternative.</td>
 <td>You can check in small binary files as you would regular files.
-When working with large binary files, use [Git-LFS](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/01/announcing-git-lfs-on-all-vso-git-repos/) to store your large binary files in Team Services.</td>
+When working with large binary files, use [Git-LFS](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/01/announcing-git-lfs-on-all-vso-git-repos/) to store your large binary files in VSTS.</td>
 </tr>
 <tr>
 <td>History</td>